top of page

 A Pillar of Jamaican Journalism

 Consie Walters stands as a monumental figure in Jamaican journalism, renowned for his steadfast commitment to excellence and integrity in the media landscape.
-Born in a period rife with promise and challenges, he effectively forged a significant space for himself within the competitive field of journalism.
+Born in a period marked by promise and challenges, he effectively carved out a significant space for himself within the competitive field of journalism.
 With sharp intellect and insightful analysis, Mr. Walters quickly distinguished himself as a key voice in the industry.

 Throughout his distinguished career, Consie Walters was not merely an observer but an active participant in shaping the narratives that defined Jamaica’s history.
 His reporting on the West Indies Federation and the political developments surrounding prominent leaders established him as a pivotal force in Caribbean journalism.